zcentric/vector-operator/README.md

 ## Overview

-The Vector Operator provides two custom resources:
+The Vector Operator provides three custom resources:

-- **Vector**: Manages the deployment of Vector instances in your cluster, supporting both agent (DaemonSet) and aggregator (Deployment) types
+- **Vector**: Manages the deployment of Vector agents (DaemonSet) in your cluster
+- **VectorAggregator**: Manages the deployment of Vector aggregators (Deployment) in your cluster
 - **VectorPipeline**: Defines observability data pipelines with sources, transforms, and sinks

 Key features: